msssk/jsbp/codecon.md

 * Put script elements at the bottom of the body element to prevent blocking rendering of the HTML
 * Use `DocumentFragment` when it makes sense
 * Use event delegation when it makes sense
-* Be specific with CSS queries, but only as specific as necessary
+* Be specific with CSS selectors, but only as specific as necessary
 ```css
 /* If both match the same elements, the first selector is more performant: */
 .elementClass {}